otherPOM/Game-of-Life/README.md

 At this stage, you should make several consecutive generations.
 For this, you have to store the state of the universe in memory.

+## Stage 3
+Let’s visualize evolution.
+In the previous stage, we could see only one generation.
+It would be better if each generation was displayed.
+But our perception is not as fast as computer’s, so our application should sleep a little after each generation.